Lindbergh - TIMELINE

 1884 Study recommends Pioneer Telegraph Line be moved to where people are at Saddle Lake and Victoria.

-1886 Dominion Telegraph moved to cart track from Fort Pitt to Frog Lake to Moosewa to Saddle Lake to Victoria to Edmonton.
-Moosewa Telegraph Station built.
+1886 Dominion Telegraph moved to cart track from Fort Pitt to Frog Lake to Mooswa to Saddle Lake to Victoria to Edmonton.
+Mooswa Telegraph Station built.

 1896 Area resurveyed following Riel Rebellion